Cyfrin/Updraft/courses/security/4-puppy-raffle/14-dos-reporting/+page.md

 - 1st 100 players: ~6252048 gas
 - 2nd 100 players: ~18068138 gas

-This is more than 3x more expensivee for the second 100 players.
+This is more than 3x more expensive for the second 100 players.

 <details>
 <summary>Proof of Code</summary>